-About colors.
+About color meanings in one place.
 The world around us is not black and white.
 It is beautiful, colorful, and it offers itself to us in a multitude of different colors.
 The human eye can distinguish between at least 2000 different shades of different colors and those also in many different combinations.
 We use and express ourselves with them.
 They serve as a tool for communication and help us as changing the welfare, surroundings.
 Using them, we also disclose our spiritual and cultural orientation.
-We can enrich our world with colors, making it more aesthetic and adjusted to your own needs and desires.
-It is also good to know something about the colors so that we do not spoil the climate in which we live.
+We can enrich our world with colors, making it more aesthetic and adjusted to our own needs and desires.
+It is also good to know something about the colors meanings so that we do not spoil the climate in which we live.

 There are three basic colors: yellow, red, and blue.
 These are called primary colors.
 They are basic because they can not be derived from other colors.
 When mixed, they form black.
 This is called subtraction of color mixtures.
 From the original primary colors mentioned above, they differ in that: we get them by the removal of light.